-Gone are the days where you needed to scour the newspaper and coupon websites for savings on your weekly grocery buys.
+Gone are the days when you needed to scour newspapers, magazines and even coupon websites for the best savings on your weekly grocery buys.

-Say goodbye to the cutting, clipping, printing, sorting (and losing) paper coupons with a host of new tools for savvy shoppers.
+Say goodbye to the cutting, clipping, printing, sorting (and losing) of paper coupons with a host of easy-to-use digital tools for savvy shoppers.

 If you've got a smartphone, you're basically walking around with a couponing power house in your pocket.
 Here are three types of tools that will help you slash your grocery bills the next time you shop for food.

 Many grocery stores have their own apps that let you save in a variety of ways.
-Within both the Kroger and Meijer apps, for example, shoppers can digitally acquire manufacturer’s coupons at home and have them added to their store loyalty card that is scanned on check out.
-The discounts are then automatically removed from your total.
+Within both the Kroger and Meijer apps, for example, shoppers can digitally acquire manufacturers' coupons at home and have them added to their store loyalty card that is then scanned on check out.
+The discounts are automatically removed from your total receipt.

-“Adding digital coupons is perfect for the person who doesn't want to spend time cutting or organizing coupons before they shop,” Jenny Martin, whose site Southern Savers combines digital and in store discounts on her website, told TODAY Food over email.
+“Adding digital coupons is perfect for the person who doesn't want to spend time cutting or organizing coupons before they shop,” Jenny Martin, whose site Southern Savers combines digital and in-store discounts on her website, told TODAY Food.

-Martin says Target has her favorite app.
-Not only can you scan items in your cart to score savings of up to half off through their “cartwheel offers,” the app also has digital coupons, such as $5 off up to $50 worth of grocery items.
+Martin says Target is one of her favorite apps.
+Not only can you scan items in your cart to score savings of up to half off through their “cartwheel offers,” but it also has general-use digital coupons, such as $5 off up to $50 worth of grocery items.
 She also recommends the apps for Whole Foods, Kroger and Publix, because they have added features like bonus coupons for mobile users.
-This won't necessarily save you money, but these apps also have a barcode scanning feature, so if an item is missing a price tag in store, you can quickly use your smartphone to see how much it is ... and decide if it's worth it!
-If you prefer shopping at big box stores like Costco, here are TODAY's tips for saving big.
+This won't necessarily save you money, but these apps also have a barcode scanning feature, so if an item is missing a price tag in store, you can quickly use your smartphone to see how much it is ... and decide if it's worth it.

-If you want to keep clipping, Martin says you can often use paper coupons combined with most digital offers.
+If you do want to keep clipping, Martin said that you can sometimes even use paper coupons combined with most digital offers.

 2. Cashback Apps

 Another quick and easy way to save after your grocery shop is through apps like Ibotta, Checkout 51 and SavingStar.
-These apps offer cash back options for shoppers when you purchase specific items.
-“They each have different offers, but they all work with every store in town, so no matter where you shop you can save,” says Martin.
+These apps offer cash back options for shoppers when they purchase specific items.
+“They each have different offers, but they all work with every store in town, so no matter where you shop you can save,” said Martin.

-Martin says she uploads items into the apps right after she finishes shopping (sometimes from the parking lot) or she suggests you can simply do it while putting groceries away at home.
-“It takes three to five minutes to upload to each mobile app and you are done!” she says.
+Martin suggests simply scanning or snapping photos of the items you purchased while putting groceries away at home.
+“It takes three to five minutes to upload to each mobile app and you are done!”

 3. Coupon Deal Apps

-There are also couponing apps that aggregate deals into one place.
+There are also plenty of couponing apps that aggregate deals into one place.

-In the Southern Savers app, users can search by item to see what store has the best deal in your area or review recent posts for the best weekly deals.
+In the Southern Savers app, for example, users can search by item to see which store has the best deal in any given region or review recent posts for the best weekly deals.
 With each item, the app also shows you available coupons for further savings.
 You can also enter each receipt to track how much you've saved through sales and coupons over time — and ultimately decide whether the extra time spent couponing has really paid off for you and your family.

-Grocery IQ is a grocery list app that is affiliated with Coupons.com, which allows users to print coupons or digitally load them to select store loyalty cards.
-Within the app, users can create a list of grocery store favorites, so you don’t have to start from scratch each shopping trip and the app will help you find coupons for these regular buys each week.
+Grocery IQ is a grocery list app that is affiliated with Coupons.com.
+It allows users to print coupons or digitally load them to select store loyalty cards.
+Within the app, users can create a list of grocery store favorites, so you don’t have to start from scratch before every shopping trip and the app will help you find coupons for these regular buys each week.
 You can also load digital coupons from stores like Winn Dixie, Food Lion, Osco and Bi-Lo.

-So while “extreme” couponing (where shoppers hoarded hundreds of boxes of cereal and toothpaste), may have only been a good idea for a certain type of family, digital couponing is here to stay and it's much more accessible no matter where you live — and plenty of folks are still leaving the grocery with massive savings, or even some cash in hand.
-Says Carter, “It is harder to find extreme deals, but it is still possible to get great deals.”
+So while “extreme couponing" (characterized by manic shoppers hoarding dozens of boxes of cereal and toothpaste) may have only been a good idea for a certain type of family, digital couponing is here to stay and it's much more accessible no matter where you live.
+And plenty of folks are still leaving the grocery with massive savings, or even some cash in hand.
+Said Carter, “It is harder to find extreme deals, but it is still possible to get great deals.”